Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_killer_credits_starting                 2       // The number of credits a killer should start with ttt_killer_can_see_jesters                  1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the killer ttt_killer_update_scoreboard                1       // Whether the killer shows dead players as missing in action
+ttt_killer_credits_starting                 2       // The number of credits a killer should start with ttt_killer_can_see_jesters                  1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the killer ttt_killer_update_scoreboard                1       // Whether the killer shows dead players as missing in action ttt_killer_credits_award_pct                0.35    // When this percentage of the innocent players are dead, the killer is awarded more credits. ttt_killer_credits_award_size               1       // The number of credits awarded. ttt_killer_credits_award_repeat             1       // Whether the credit award is handed out multiple times. if for example you set the percentage to 0.25, and enable this, the killer will be awarded credits at 25% killed, 50% killed, and 75% killed.

 // Zombie
 ttt_zombie_is_monster                       0       // Whether zombies should be treated as members of the monster team (rather than the independent team)